markmccoid/react-native-drag-to-reorder/Readme.md

-# React Native Drag and Drop
+# React Native Drag to ReOrder

 This code can be used to take a list of items and using a ScrollView, display them allowing the user to reorder the list of items via Drag and Drop.

 I am not sure how to make this into an NPM Module and don't have time currently to research this, but if the following dependancies are installed in a project, you can simply drop the **DragDrop** folder into your project.
 I export all the needed types and components from this directory.